yogeshwaran01/instagramy/README.md

 </hr>

 <p align="center">
-Scrape Instagram Users Information, Posts Details, and Hashtags details.
+Scrape Instagram Users Information, Posts data, Hashtags and Locations data.
 This Package scrapes the user's recent posts with some information like likes, comments, captions and etc. No external dependencies.
 </p>

 <!-- Features -->

 ## Features

-- It scrapes most of the data of [Instagram user](#Instagram-User-details), [hastags](#Instagram-Hashtag-details) and [Posts](#Instagram-Post-details)
+- It scrapes most of the data of [Instagram user](#Instagram-User-details), [hastags](#Instagram-Hashtag-details), [Posts](#Instagram-Post-details) and [Location](#Instagram-Location-details)
 - You can use this package [with login](#Sample-Usage) or [without login](#Use-Without-Login)
 - Download [Instagram post](#Plugins-for-Downloading-Posts) and [User profile picture](#Plugins-for-Downloading-Posts)
 - Have some [plugins](#Plugins) for Data analysis